 People of all cultures deserve representation, and in his practice, Juan goes one step further by providing personal, down-to-earth, first-name-basis service to every client.
 His approachability bridges communication, knowledge and cultural gaps.
 He also surrounds himself with experienced lawyers who have open minds and open doors.

 An experienced litigator, Juan has appeared before several courts and tribunals including: the Superior Court of Ontario, Ontario Court of Appeal, Federal Court of Canada, Financial Services Commission of Ontario, CRTC, Immigration Refugee Board, CPP and WSIB.

 In the courtroom, he is able to convey a victim’s personal story because he takes the time and effort to learn and understand it.
 In every contact with his clients, he treats them with respect and compassion.
 In fact, everyone at the firm extends the same friendly, empathetic treatment to clients and each other.

-In his quest to open a firm that would help his partners, employees, and local and global communities become more productive, Juan created a safe haven for anyone seeking legal advice.
+In his quest to open a firm that would help his local and global communities, his partners, and employees become more productive, Juan created a safe haven for anyone seeking legal advice.
 He fights passionately to ensure that his clients receive just and fair compensation independent of their socio-economical, cultural, national, and linguistic, gender or religious background.